-The Journal of Immunological Techniques in Infectious Diseases (JIDIT) is a scholarly peer-reviewed journal that encourages rigorous research that makes a significant contribution in advancing knowledge for techniques used for detection, prevention & treatment of emerging infectious diseases.
-JIDIT includes all major themes pertaining to Infectious diseases like Diagnostic techniques, epidemiology, immune response, vaccination etc.
+Journal of Immunological Techniques and Infectious Diseases (JIDIT) is a scholarly peer-reviewed academic journal that encourages rigorous research that makes a significant contribution in advancing knowledge for immunological application in the treatment of various infectious diseases.
+JIDIT includes all major themes pertaining to Immunity, Immunization techniques, Vaccination, Epidemology and treatment of infectious diseases.

 Scope of the Journal includes:

 Journal of Immunological Techniques in Infectious Diseases is a peer reviewed scientific Journal that provides a range of options to individuals and university libraries to purchase our articles and also permits unlimited Internet Access to complete Journal content.
 However, JIDIT has recently started following Hybrid Model of publication of articles.
 Under hybrid model, journal is giving option to authors to choose their mode of publishing; either Open Access (making individual articles freely available online) or Subscription (article access restricted to journal subscribers).

 JIDIT accepts wide range of articles including research, review, short communication, case report, rapid communication, letter to the editor, conference proceedings etc. The journal has a sound Editorial Board of experts in their fields.
 Articles submitted by authors are evaluated by Editors and a group of peer review experts in the field to ensure that the accepted and published articles are of high quality, reflect solid scholarship in their fields, and that the information they contain is accurate, reliable and beneficial to the scientific community.
 JIDIT uses Editorial Manager System for quality review process.
 Editorial Manager is an online manuscript submission, review and tracking systems.
 Authors can submit and track the progress of their articles through the system.